 The League has been a staple in the community with involvement in various organizations.
 In 1938, the League helped with the start of the Family and Children’s Bureau, which is now known as Family Guidance.
 On August 28th, 1963, the League, as a catalyst, started the Allied Arts Council with Mrs. Henry Bradly.
 The League donated $5,000 and 1,000 service hours during the two-year probationary period.
 The League continues to be support the arts in various capacities.

 In the late 1980s, the League started a “Tossed and Found” sale as the League’s major fundraiser.
 This helped support many different community projects.

 In 2009, the Junior League adopted Cinderella’s Closet.
-The program offers free prom dresses to area high school girls.
+The program offers free prom and Military Ball dresses, shoes and accessories to area high school girls.